alex-konshin/f007th-rpi/README.md

 Send all data.
 Only changed and valid data is sent by default.
 ##### --log-file, -l
 Parameter is a path to log file.
+##### --httpd, -H
+Run HTTPD server on the specified port.
+If this option is specified then the utility will serve HTTP requests on this port.
+Currently it just sends JSON with current values from all sensors.
 ##### --verbose, -v
 Verbose output.
 ##### --more_verbose, -V